Home

 He stabbed the monster with his sword

-The monster fell down, and died.
+And it fell down, and died.

-Then Theseus followed the trail of wool
+Then he followed the trail of wool

-And found the way out once more.
+And found himself outside once more.

-And nobody ever was again
+And no-one ever was again

-Eaten by a minotaur.
+Eaten up by a minotaur.

 The myth of the minotaur is a famous legend from Ancient Greece.